defynest/defynest/README.md

-- 👋 Hi, I’m @defynest
+- 👋 Hi, I’m @chingoka
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫  defynestchesco@gmail.com
+- 📫  chingokamngao@gmail.com
 <!---
 defynest/defynest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.